 Unfortunately, it also probably brings to mind the image of parting with huge amounts of money in order to have the experience – money that makes it an unrealistic dream for many.

 While the romantic images of safaris can be largely accurate, the part about them being expensive and unattainable for most people is not true at all.
+Discover the affordable wonders of safari by exploring some of the cheapest countries to visit in Africa.

 By far the most visited parks are located in the southern and central regions of the continent, and while these are undoubtedly some of the largest and most developed parks, they are also extremely expensive on the whole.